alex-thorne/dotfiles/README.md

 ## Dependancies
 1. Stow

     [Stow](https://www.gnu.org/software/stow/) is a popular tool for managing dotfiles.
 It helps you symlink your dotfiles to the appropriate locations in your home directory.
-To install Stow, you can use the following commands:

-    For more information on how to use Stow, you can refer to its [official documentation](https://www.gnu.org/software/stow/manual/stow.html).
+    For more information on how to use Stow, refer to its [official documentation](https://www.gnu.org/software/stow/manual/stow.html).

 ## Usage